Memory loss: When to seek help

 Memory loss and dementia

 The word "dementia" is an umbrella term used to describe a set of symptoms, including impairment in memory, reasoning, judgment, language and other thinking skills.
-Dementia begins gradually in most cases, worsens over time and significantly impairs a person's abilities in work, social interactions and relationships.
+Dementia usually begins gradually, worsens over time and impairs a person's abilities in work, social interactions and relationships.

-Often, memory loss is one of the first or more-recognizable signs of dementia.
-Other early signs may include:
+Often, memory loss that disrupts your life is one of the first or more-recognizable signs of dementia.
+Other early signs might include:

 - Asking the same questions repeatedly